microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 # Build an AI Application using RAG with SQL Database in Fabric​

-This demo walks through building a Retrieval-Augmented Generation (RAG) application using SQL Database in fabric, and Azure OpenAI.
+This lab walks through building a Retrieval-Augmented Generation (RAG) application using SQL Database in fabric, and Azure OpenAI.
 You'll learn how to generate and store vector embeddings for relational data, perform semantic similarity searches using SQL's VECTOR_DISTANCE function, and expose the results via a GraphQL API.
 The final step integrates Azure OpenAI Chat Completion to deliver natural language responses, enabling intelligent product recommendations.
 The demo concludes with a Power BI report powered by Copilot for visualizing SQL data.